datahac/skein_how_we_work/README.md

 Screen-sharing is also very easy, when necessary.
 We have used Hangouts for client meetings, candidate interviews, and company meetings.

-We use conference lines that are part of our VoIP system, provided by OnSip, for voice conferencing.

 ## Accounting

 We use Xero.

 ## Performance Reviews
 In order to continually improve ourselves and the company, all year round on every project we're on, we receive regular feedback from clients, managers, and teammates.
-We additionally have formal performance review three times a year.
+We additionally have formal performance review four times a year.

 The agenda for review meetings is roughly: